OneSila/OneSilaDocs/docs/developers/frontend/shared_utilities/components/organisms/general-search/index.md

 For details on configuring individual filters within GeneralSearch, please refer to the [Search Filters documentation](./filter_fields.md).

-We will go more in deep about how to use it on the practical use for [form pages](./../../../../practical_use/list_page.md)
+We will go more in deep about how to use it on the practical use for [listing pages](./../../../../practical_use/list_page.md)